The NK433 modular assault rifle, first introduced in 2017, was offered by Heckler & Koch for the German army as a replacement for the current G36.

 Another country that recently chose the .338 LM caliber for its snipers was Latvia, which bought an unnamed number of Accuracy International AHMS rifles at the end of the 2016 year.
 This is a big breakthrough in terms of accuracy and range, since before that Lithuanian snipers were armed with semi-automatic rifles of caliber 7.62x51 mm.

 Staying in the sniper world, some young participants joined historical brands.
-For example, the Austrian Ritter & Stark with its modular rifle SX-1 Modular Tactical Rifle, available for ammunition 7.62x51 300 Winchester Magnum and .338 Lapua Magnum, and the Italian Victrix, whose portfolio includes four longitudinally-sliding bolt-action rifles, Pugio chambered 7.62x51, Gladius chambered for 7.62x51, .260 Remington and 6.5 Creed, Scorpio chambered for .338 LM and .300 Win, and Tormentum chambered for .375 and .408 Cheytac were recently acquired by Beretta.
-Remaining faithful to Beretta, Poland recently bought 150 Sako M10 modular rifles under the .338 LM cartridge.
+For example, the Austrian Ritter & Stark with its modular rifle SX-1 Modular Tactical Rifle, available chambered for 7.62x51 300 Winchester Magnum and .338 Lapua Magnum, and the Italian Victrix, whose portfolio includes four bolt action rifles, the Pugio chambered for 7.62x51, Gladius chambered for 7.62x51, .260 Remington and 6.5 Creed, Scorpio chambered for .338 LM and .300 Win, and Tormentum chambered for .375 and .408 Cheytac, were recently acquired by Beretta.
+Staying true to Beretta, Poland recently bought 150 Sako M10 modular rifles chambered for .338 LM.

 The company Beretta after the start of production of an ARX200 rifle chambered for 7.62x51 mm has already transferred the first installments of the Italian army